The Shortcut: Production

-On June 5, 2008, The Hollywood Reporter reported that Adam Sandler would be launching a horror film imprint called Scary Madison, through his production company Happy Madison Productions, and The Shortcut would be Scary Madison's first production, with Shannon Woodward, Andrew Seeley and Dave Franco set to star.
+On June 5, 2008, The Hollywood Reporter reported that Adam Sandler would be launching a horror-focused imprint called Scary Madison, through his production company Happy Madison Productions, and The Shortcut would be Scary Madison's first production, co-producing with Leomax Entertainment, whose theatrical distribution branch Indigomotion set to release it, with Shannon Woodward, Andrew Seeley and Dave Franco set to star.
 The Shortcut was cowritten by Happy Madison development writer Dan Hannon and Adam Sandler's brother Scott Sandler.
 Hannon recalled seeing his screenplay be "rewritten 50 million times" by other writers before production commenced.
 The Shortcut was originally conceived as an R-rated film, but Leomax only agreed to finance the film once Scary Madison agreed to produce a PG-13 film, and Leomax signed on to co-produce the film.
 Nicholaus Goossen signed on to direct, and production was announced to commence in August 2008, with plans for a theatrical release.

 Preparation of the production design took 6 weeks, to develop settings covering the film's timeline, which spanned from the 1940s to 2009.
 While the film was written to take place in Scott Sandler's home state of New Hampshire, it was shot in and around Regina, Saskatchewan in Canada due to the film's low budget.
 The area only had two hours of night each day, which limited shooting.
 One of the locations was a government-run tree farm which served as the location for the scary woods.
 A 1960s basic bungalow served as the farmhouse location, and the interior of the farmhouse was dressed to appear for scenes set in the 1940s and 1950s.
 A hockey arena served as an interior, standing for the lower depths of the farmhouse.

 Actor Drew Seeley sprained his ankle while filming, and wore an ankle brace.
 Goossen wanted to shoot a stronger amount of blood and gore, but the financiers wouldn't allow him, as they only wanted to submit the film to the MPAA once.
 The film received no product placement compensation, despite featuring name brands like Pepsi.

 Release

 The poster was released at the 2008 American Film Market.
 The trailer was released on February 6, 2009.
 On February 9, Bloody Disgusting reported that The Shortcut would be distributed theatrically by Leomax, and Anchor Bay Entertainment (now under Lionsgate) picked up home video distribution for the film.
 In 2012, the film was passed uncut with a 15 rating by the BBFC, retitled Avoid the Shortcut.
 The film was a commercial failure.
+In response to the film's failure, Adam Sandler dissolved the Scary Madison label.